abdellah-del/Climate-Model-evaluation-Tool/README.md

 Contributions to the project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on this repository.

-## Note
-you can find in the repository 2 files (simulation and observation) to try the tool